alaa-ahmed17/smart-home/README.md

     -temperature sensor sense the temperature in the Home and Display the temperature on the LCD

-    -LDR sensor will sense the light intensity in home LEDS will light up according the level of darkness in home by the help of ADC peripheral.
+    -LDR sensor will sense the light intensity in home ,LEDS will light up according the level of darkness in home by the help of       ADC peripheral.